-Ever found your dog randomly scratching the bed, floor or edge of the wall?
+Ever found your dog randomly scratching the bed, floor, or edge of the wall?
 Wondering what is driving him to bury things?
-Be it their favourite toy or a stinky shoe, your beloved pet digs and hides away the ‘treasure’.
-While burying isn’t necessarily a bad habit, the consequences of constant digging can be destructive to your property and harmful to your pet’s health.
-Here’s the answer to your curiosity to know the reason behind this common dog behaviour; check out our article below.
+Be it their favorite toy or a stinky shoe, your beloved pet digs and hides away the 'treasure'.
+While burying isn’t necessarily a bad habit, the consequences of constant digging can be destructive to your property and harmful to your pet's health.
+Here's the answer to your curiosity to know the reason behind Why Do Dogs Bury Things; check out our article below.

 One of the reasons why dogs bury things is because they are adapted to do it.
 Dogs have a natural drive to bury their possessions like food items or toys.
 This instinct has been inherited from their canine ancestor - Wolf.
 The fear of starvation and protecting food from predators is common among dogs.
 This makes them hide the leftovers by burying them under the ground.

 As a coping mechanism to escape from anxiety and insecurity, dogs find peace in digging and burying objects.
 Dogs tend to protect their meals from scavengers and other dogs.
 A household having multiple pets might expose them to competition for food and toys.
 This makes the dog chew his toys and kibble between the couch cushions or under the furniture.